-So, what are the best exercises for a minimalist bodybuilder?
+What are the best exercises for a minimalist bodybuilder?

 Below is a list of movements which should serve you well.

-Chest: Dips, push-ups on Olympic rings;
+Chest: dips, push-ups on Olympic rings, bench press

-Back: Deadlifts and pull-ups;
+Back: deadlifts and pull-ups